 When I started learning German, people offered a million reasons why I shouldn’t.

 German, as the myth goes, is a fractured collection of independent mini-languages.
 Move from city to city, and you won’t understand a word.
-There’s no point in learning one type of German if you’ll be surrounded by other types all the time; learning them all would be impossible.

 What Is a Dialect?